Customisable vegan bounty bars with a brownie base, sweet filling and chocolate ganache topping. No bake and healthy!

 - ½ cup coconut butter, softened

-- ½ cup maple syrup or rice malt syrup
+- ½ cup any light-coloured sweetener, such as rice malt syrup or maple syrup

 - Add pecans/walnuts to a food processor and blitz until coarse crumbs.
 Add rest of base ingredients and process until combined.